7ujian/meg4/README.md

 [file formats](docs/en/formats.md), usable by many third party tools (one of the test cases, the [converter](tests/converter) can convert PNG floppies into this project archive format from command line).

-Otherwise lots of other formats are supported, among others Tiled maps, MIDI music, PICO-8 and TIC-80 cartridges, etc. Just drag'n'drop these files to the MEG-4 screen to import.
+Otherwise lots of other formats are supported, among others Tiled maps, MIDI music, PICO-8 and TIC-80 cartridges, [MEG-4 Adventure Games](https://bztsrc.gitlab.io/meg4_advgame), etc. Just drag'n'drop these files to the MEG-4 screen to import.

 License
 -------